Whoaa512/starred/README.md

 - [stapelberg/airscan](https://github.com/stapelberg/airscan) - Go package to scan paper documents 📄 from a scanner 🖨️ via the network 🕸️ using the Apple AirScan (eSCL) protocol.
 - [johnkerl/miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON
 - [bouk/monkey](https://github.com/bouk/monkey) - Monkey patching in Go
-- [IceFireDB/IceFireDB](https://github.com/IceFireDB/IceFireDB) - IceFireDB is a database built for web3 and web2.
-It strives to fill the gap between web2 and web3 with a friendly database experience, making web3 application data storage more convenient, and making
+- [IceFireDB/IceFireDB](https://github.com/IceFireDB/IceFireDB) - @IceFireLabs -&gt; IceFireDB is a database built for web3 and web2.
+It strives to fill the gap between web2 and web3 with a friendly database experience, making web3 application data storage more conv
 - [evmos/ethermint](https://github.com/evmos/ethermint) - Ethermint is a Cosmos SDK library for running scalable and interoperable EVM chains
 - [ossf/allstar](https://github.com/ossf/allstar) - GitHub App to set and enforce security policies
 - [DataDog/datadog-agent](https://github.com/DataDog/datadog-agent) - Datadog Agent